Music is a higher revelation than all wisdom and philosophy.

 I moved my educational services business to Europe in early 2001 and, in 2004, I moved to Israel where I worked with SingIsrael for 11 years to bring educational and coaching services to amateur singers and singing groups in Israel.
 In addition to coaching other groups in Israel, I was the music director for the 2 professional English language theater companies, conducted a choir, was the musical leader of a chamber ensemble, sang in 2 barbershop quartets and a vocal jazz sextet, and, of course, I taught voice to dozens of students.

 My professional name is Kelly Michaels and I do much of my writing and teaching under this name, as well as all of my acting.
 Most recently, I appeared in an Israeli feature film, Afterthought, with Itay Tiran (and the rest of my Chutzpah! quartet mates), which premiered at the 2015 Cannes Film Festival.
 And, in my final few months in Israel, I also appeared in the English On Stage production of a new, original musical called Tom's Diner, for which I also wrote the title song.
+I also have lecture presentations on Ireland, Israel, and on American music that I present.

 Due to family medical issues, I returned to Akron in December of 2014.
 Now that those issues are no longer pressing, I am resuming my teaching, performing, and coaching careers and am looking for new students in Summit and Medina counties.
 Akron Ohio